 - Within 1 week of receiving your complaint the firm will send you a letter, or an email (if we usually communicate with you by email), acknowledging receipt of your complaint and enclosing a further copy of this policy.

 - Within 3 weeks of receiving your complaint, the firm will investigate your complaint and will either (a) send you a detailed written reply to your complaint, including the firm’s suggestions for resolving the matter; or (b) invite you to a meeting to discuss and hopefully resolve your complaint.
 If a meeting takes place, we will write to you within 1 week of the meeting to confirm what took place and any solutions we have agreed with you.

 - If you are still not satisfied, you should contact us again within 2 weeks of receiving the written reply or the summary referred to in paragraph 5.
-The Senior Partner, Julia Stanczyk, or another partner nominated by her, will review the decision.
+The Senior Partner, Marcus Dearle, or another partner nominated by him, will review the decision.
 The firm will write to you, usually within 2 weeks, confirming our final position and explaining our reasons.

 Making a second tier complaint

 - If the firm is unable to resolve your complaint, you have the right to complain to the Legal Ombudsman, which will look at your complaint independently.
 This is called a second tier complaint.

 - The Legal Ombudsman can be contacted as follows:

 Post: PO Box 6806, Wolverhampton WV1 9WJ